 7. The Game's Final Line Hints It

-In the end, when Wolf recognizes the similarities between what Faith and Nerissa have said, you're given the choice to either go after Nerissa, or let her walk away.
+In the end, when Wolf recognizes the similarities between what Faith and Nerissa have said, you're given the choice to either go after Nerissa or to let her walk away.
 We don't see the outcome of the former, but if we opt for the latter, the game ends with Faith's voice stating "I'll see you around . . .
 Wolf," potentially a clue.

 Additionally, from a literary standpoint, this brings things full circle, with Faith being the focus of both the first scene (where she appears as herself) and the last (where she reveals she's disguised as Nerissa), finishing each with the exact same line.

 Nerissa Disguised as Faith

 This theory believes that Nerissa glamoured herself as "Faith" in Episode 1, and the decapitated victim is the real Faith.

 - The "Faith" Wolf encounters at the beginning was Nerissa glamoured as Faith; Wolf never conversed with actual Faith.

 - The Nerissa Wolf meets is the real Nerissa, now appearing as herself.

 - The decapitated head of the first victim is the real Faith's head, just as it appears to be.

 Let's examine the evidence suggesting this as the correct interpretation: